Timecode and Frame Rates: Everything You Need to Know

-Timecode such as SMPTE 12M LTC can be passed as an analog audio signal which makes a specific, recognizable sound when played through speakers.
+Timecode such as SMPTE 12M LTC can be passed as an analog audio signal.
+This makes a specific, recognizable sound when played through speakers.
 A number of companies make apps and other products that promise fantastic wireless timecode and sync.
-It’s a developing field which will hopefully become more reliable as wireless networks become more reliable.
+It’s a developing field that will hopefully become more reliable as wireless networks become more reliable.

 In the meantime, it’s good to remain slightly skeptical for the following reasons:

-- As we all know from the use of our cellphones and other wireless devices, wi-fi networks aren’t foolproof and there can be a loss of signal when audio or video is sent wirelessly.
+- As we all know, wi-fi isn’t foolproof and there can be signal loss when audio or video is sent wirelessly.

-- More importantly, if the timecode signal drops for any reason, the camera will revert to its internal clock which may cause any of the drift problems discussed above.
+- More importantly, if the timecode signal drops for any reason, the camera will revert to its internal clock.
+This may cause any of the drift problems discussed above.

-- If there are only small signal drops, the problem may not get noticed until it’s too late to be able to do anything about it.
+- If there are only small signal drops, the problem may not get noticed until it’s too late to do anything.

 - If anything goes wrong, troubleshooting over a wi-fi network without timecode hardware may make any already existing problems worse.

-On the other hand, companies like Ambient make increasingly solid and reliable wireless hardware based on temperature-compensated crystal oscillator technology (TCVCXO) which drifts by less than one frame per day of shooting.
+It’s worth noting companies like Ambient.
+They make increasingly solid and reliable wireless hardware based on temperature-compensated crystal oscillator technology (TCVCXO).
+This drifts by less than one frame per day of shooting.

 Again, if you’re on set, you have to weigh your options and decide what’s best for you under the circumstances.

-To be able to help yourself before post or in post where timecode is concerned, you need to:
+To be able to help yourself before post or in post, it helps to know the following:

-- Understand what frame rate will be or was used.
+- What frame rate will be or was used.

-- Understand how you can best match your video frame rate to your audio frame rate, whether on set or if you need to do a conversion on some of your material in post.
+- How to best match your video frame rate to your audio frame rate.
+Can you do this on set?
+Or do you need to convert some material in post?

-- Either have a reliable timecode source to avoid drift on set, i.e.,learn not to simply rely on your devices’ internal clocks and understand how to connect your timecode in/out ports.
+And you need a reliable timecode source to avoid drift on set.
+In other words, don’t rely on your devices’ internal clocks, and understand how to connect your timecode in/out ports.
 This also means using Genlock for true sync.

-OR if you’re in post, know to ask if one was used and which one was used and if Genlock was used as well.
+In post: ask if one was used, which one was used, and if Genlock was used as well.

-In post – Know to ask if wireless timecode was used, particularly if the material was shot with multiple cameras on location.
+In post: ask if wireless timecode was used.
+Particularly if the material was shot with multiple cameras on location.

 Addendum on shooting at 23.98fps

 If you have to shoot video at 23.98fps but your sound recorder doesn’t offer the option of recording at 23.98fps, the closest thing you can do is record sound at 29.97fps Non Drop Frame if possible.
-That way, you’ll still have drift between the video and the audio, but it will be smaller than if you run the sound recorder at any other frame rate or according to a real internal clock.
+You’ll still have drift between video and audio, but it’ll be smaller than if you run the recorder at another frame rate.
+Or according to a real internal clock.

 Here’s a breakdown of how this works:

 Shooting at whole frame rates means that you are unlikely to experience major drift or issues with your timecode sync.
-So if you shoot video at 23.98fps, over an hour your picture timecode will drift by 3 seconds 14 frames, but if you record audio at a whole frame rate like 24fps or 29.97fps Drop Frame, the timecode will match real time and there will be no drift.
+So if you shoot video at 23.98fps, over an hour your picture timecode will drift by 3 seconds 14 frames.
+But recording audio at a whole frame rate like 24fps or 29.97fps Drop Frame will match real-time with no drift.

 The difference/drift between your video and your audio timecode will be 3 seconds and 14 frames.